numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-   Also, it's possible there some other non-stdlib module I didn't think to test that is even more-imported than numpy -- though I tried quite a few.
+   Also, it's possible there some other non-stdlib module I didn't think to test that is even more-imported than numpy -- though I tried quite a few of the obvious suspects.
 If you find one, let me know!

    Modules tested were chosen based on a combination of intuition and the top-100 list at pypi-ranking.info.